As the MongoDB Manual explains, it is possible to index a query with an

 You can also use indexes to avoid an in-memory or on-disk sort.
 If you provide an index that supports the predicates and the sort clause for all branches of the

-operation with a much more efficient SORT_MERGE
+$or, MongoDB can replace a SORT operation with a much more efficient SORT_MERGE.

 To verify this, execute the following query to view the execution plan without supporting indexes.: